Moment maps and cohomology of non-reductive quotients: Introduction

-The second author in \cite{francesthesis} used the norm-square $f=||\mu||^2$ of the moment map $\mu:X\to \mathfrak{k}^*$ as a (\lq minimally degenerate') Morse function and showed that the open stratum of the corresponding Morse stratification, which retracts $K$-equivariantly onto the zero level set $\mu^{-1}(0)$ of the moment map, coincides with the GIT semistable locus $X^{ss}$ for the linear action of $G$ on $X$.
-Moreover, $\mu^{-1}(0)$ is $K$-invariant and its inclusion in $X^{ss}$ induces a homeomorphism
+Moment maps have been used since the 1970s to study the geometry and topology of GIT quotients $X/\!/G$ by reductive group actions.
+The second author in \cite{francesthesis} used the norm-square $f=||\mu||^2$ of the moment map $\mu:X\to \mathfrak{k}^*$ as a (\lq minimally degenerate') Morse function and showed that the open stratum of the corresponding Morse stratification, which retracts $K$-equivariantly onto the zero level set $\mu^{-1}(0)$ of the moment map, coincides with the GIT semistable locus $X^{ss,G}$ for the linear action of $G$ on $X$.
+Moreover, $\mu^{-1}(0)$ is $K$-invariant and its inclusion in $X^{ss,G}$ induces a homeomorphism

-The equivariant Morse inequalities relate the equivariant Betti numbers of $X$ to those of $X^{ss}$ and the other (unstable) strata.
-In fact it is shown in \cite{francesthesis} that the Morse stratification is equivariantly perfect, so that the equivariant Morse inequalities are equalities, and these Morse equalities provide explicit formulas for the $G$-equivariant Betti numbers of $X^{ss}$ in terms of the $G$-equivariant Betti numbers of $X$ and those of the other Morse strata, which can in turn be described inductively in terms of semistable loci for actions of reductive subgroups of $G$ on nonsingular projective subvarieties of $X$.
-If $X^{s}=X^{ss}$, then the $G$-equivariant rational cohomology of $X^{ss}$ coincides with the ordinary rational cohomology of its geometric quotient $X^{ss}/G$ which is the GIT quotient $X/\!/G$, and therefore we get expressions for the Betti numbers of $X/\!/G$ in terms of the equivariant Betti numbers of the unstable GIT strata and of $X$.
+The equivariant Morse inequalities for $||\mu||^2$ relate the equivariant Betti numbers of $X$ to those of $X^{ss,G}$ and the other (unstable) strata.
+In fact it is shown in \cite{francesthesis} that this Morse stratification is equivariantly perfect, so that the equivariant Morse inequalities are equalities, and they provide explicit formulas for the $G$-equivariant Betti numbers of $X^{ss,G}$ in terms of the $G$-equivariant Betti numbers of $X$ and those of the other Morse strata, which can in turn be described inductively in terms of semistable loci for actions of reductive subgroups of $G$ on nonsingular projective subvarieties of $X$.
+If the stable locus $X^{s,G}$ coincides with $X^{ss,G}$ then the $G$-equivariant rational cohomology of $X^{ss,G}$ is isomorphic to the ordinary rational cohomology of its geometric quotient $X^{ss,G}/G$, which is the GIT quotient $X/\!/G$, and therefore we get expressions for the Betti numbers of $X/\!/G$ in terms of the equivariant Betti numbers of the unstable GIT strata and of $X$.

-Martin \cite{SM} used \eqref{fundamental} to relate the topology of the quotient $X/\!/G$ and the associated quotient $X/\!/T$, where $T\subset G$ is a maximal torus.
+Martin \cite{SM} used \eqref{fundamental} to relate the topology of the quotient $X/\!/G$ and the associated quotient $X/\!/T$, where $T$ is a maximal (complex) torus of $G$.
 He proved a formula expressing the rational cohomology ring of $X/\!/G$ in terms of the rational cohomology ring of $X/\!/T$, and an integration formula which expresses intersection pairings on $X/\!/G$ in terms of intersection pairings on $X/\!/T$.
 This integration formula, combined with methods from abelian localisation, leads to residue formulas for cohomology pairings on $X/\!/G$ which are closely related to those of \cite{jeffreykirwan}.